 Since 1994, these “Garagistes” have said “non!”

-Sourcing fruit from the Rattlesnake Hills in Washington and the Dundee Hills in Oregon, les Garagistes produce about 75 cases a year of nine varietals and two proprietary blends – Labourier and Peugeot – after other tasty vehicles found in Frenchy garages.
+Sourcing fruit from the Rattlesnake Hills in Washington and the Dundee Hills in Oregon, les Garagistes produce about 80 cases a year of nine varietals and three proprietary blends – Labourier, Peugeot, and Lambretta – after other tasty vehicles found in Frenchy garages.

-Sad to say, this wine is not for sale, but we sometimes donate our wine to fundraising events for worthy causes.No comments
+Sad to say, this wine is not for sale.No comments